An asymptotic refinement of the Gauss-Lucas Theorem for random polynomials with i.i.d. roots: Proof of results when

 has the same distribution as the random vector

 where $U_1, \ldots, U_L$ are i.i.d.\ draws from the unit circle that are jointly independent from $X_1, X_2, \ldots$.
 Consequently, the random variable

 has the same distribution as

 where the asymptotic bound is true with high probability due to Lemma \ref{lem:topCSTermsSmall}.
-In the case where $\alpha = 0$, applying the heavy-tailed central limit theorem Corollary \ref{cor:CLT} (and Slutsky's theorem) implies $Y_n \to N$ in distribution as $n \to \infty$, where $N$ is the desired Gaussian random variable.
-When $\alpha > 0$, we will apply the classical central limit theorem after establishing that the sums $\sum_{k=1}^L\frac{t_k\cdot X_{j}}{U_k-X_{j}}$, $j=1, 2, \ldots$ are i.i.d. with mean zero.
+In the case where $\alpha = 0$, applying the heavy-tailed central limit theorem Corollary \ref{cor:CLT} (and Slutsky's theorem) implies $Y_n \to \mathfrak{L}$ in distribution as $n \to \infty$, where $\mathfrak{L}$ is the desired Gaussian random variable.